hiimchrislim/Anaconda/README.md

   This game will help you de-stress just in time for exam season.
   Enjoy a new look for the timeless classic; snake.

+  Our game, called Anaconda is a Python based implementation of the traditional snake game; made using the Pygame library.

+  The game features a 16x16 grid for players to control a very hungry snake in and move around as they feel.
+As the game is running, apples will spawn randomly on the grid (coloured red).

+  Eat as many apples as possible and try to get a total score of 252 points to win!

+  **Note:** There are also easter eggs within the game for players to try and find!
+Don't ruin the surprise by looking at the code.

 # Gameplay <a name="gameplay">
   The rules: